ozankozan/WhatIsOOP/README.md

 2 different price sorter algorithm extended with inheritance and using with strategy pattern principle

+Algorithms
+-Sort By Price
+-Sort By Sales per View

 ## Demo
 Click to run online!